-- 1. Describe the geographic areas of the jurisdiction (including areas of low income families and/or racial/minority concentration) in which assistance will be directed during the next year.
+- Describe the geographic areas of the jurisdiction (including areas of low income families and/or racial/minority concentration) in which assistance will be directed during the next year.
 Where appropriate, the jurisdiction should estimate the percentage of funds the jurisdiction plans to dedicate to target areas. - 2.
-Describe the basis for allocating investments geographically within the jurisdiction (or within the EMSA for HOPWA) (91.215(a)(1)) during the next year and the rationale for assigning the priorities. - Describe actions that will take place during the next year to address obstacles to meeting underserved needs. - 4.
+Describe the basis for allocating investments geographically within the jurisdiction (or within the EMSA for HOPWA) (91.215(a)(1)) during the next year and the rationale for assigning the priorities. - 3.
+Describe actions that will take place during the next year to address obstacles to meeting underserved needs. - 4.
 Identify the federal, state, and local resources expected to be made available to address the needs identified in the plan.
 Federal resources should include Section 8 funds made available to the jurisdiction, Low-Income Housing Tax Credits, and competitive McKinney-Vento Homeless Assistance Act funds expected to be available to address priority needs and specific objectives identified in the strategic plan.

-Program Year 3 Action Plan General Questions response:
+Program Year 5 Action Plan General Questions response:

 1. Henderson is geographically situated in the southern rim of the Las Vegas Valley stretching East of Boulder Highway to just East of Interstate 15.
-As of January 2005 Henderson is approximately 100 square miles which is comparable to Sacramento, CA; Tallahassee, FI; and Arlington, TX.
+The City's has grown dramatically over the past decade and includes a population of 270,000 residents within approximately 105 square miles.
 The City does not have qualified low income census tracts for utilizing CDBG funds; instead we follow the Quartile Threshold of 32.8%.
 The City operated under the 43.7% Quartile from the 1990 Census which entitled the City to 10 qualified census block groups.
-Adjusting for the new threshold of 32.8% the City has 30 qualified census block groups throughout the City.
+Adjusted for the new threshold of 32.8% the City has 30 qualified census block groups throughout the City.
 The block groups are not in a concentrated area, however the highest population of minorities, Hispanic, are located in the downtown Henderson area (Townsite), Pittman and the Victory Village area.
 These are the areas of major concentration for CDBG projects, as well as utilization of HOME funding for rehabilitation and first-time homebuyer programming.